dsgrid/dsgrid/docs/source/how_tos/filter_a_query.rst

 .. _filter-a-query:

 *********************
-How to filter a query
+How to Filter a Query
 *********************
 dsgrid offers several ways to filter the result of a query.
 It is important to understand some dsgrid behaviors to get an optimal result.
 Please refer to :ref:`project-queries-explanation` for